Sadja18/mitre_docs_ref/Techniques/Techniques.md

 | 1. | `TA0001` | **Initial Access** |

 Adversaries may gain access to a system through a user visiting a website over the normal course of browsing.

-With this technique, the user's web browser is typically targeted for exploitation, but adversaries may also use compromised websites for non-exploitation behavior such as acquiring Application Access Token.

 ---